Audrey, you killed short form for me.

 Mainly because it never was love.

 It’s like getting the climax of a film over and over again.
-But you never recall them, as they lack depth or any substance at all.
+But you never recall them, because they lack depth, any substance at all, really.

 I’m not here to shit on short form content.

-You probably won’t watch it, mainly because you’ve never heard of it, it’s 70 years old, and it’s in black and white.
+You probably won’t watch it, mainly because you’ve never heard of it, it being 70 years old, and in black and white.

 Released in 1953, starring Gregory Peck and introducing Audrey Hepburn, the film’s about a frustrated princess who escapes her palace and goes on an adventure with a journalist.

-Anyway, the movie draws out in a classic way: two strangers meet, share a bit of romance, and have a kiss or two.
-It builds and builds and builds, allowing the viewer to feel like they know where all this lovey-dovey behavior is heading.
+The movie draws out in a classic way: two strangers meet, share a bit of romance, and have a kiss or two.
+It builds and builds, allowing the viewer to feel like they know where all this lovey-dovey behavior is heading.

-All leading up to the climax of the film, the last ten minutes is what every viewer is waiting for.
-But the film does not end how you think; it does not end how you want.
-It brings the two main characters together again, most likely for the last time, among others, in front of whom they can't show their feelings for each other.
+All leading up to the climax, the last ten minutes.
+The movie does not end how you think; it doesn’t end how you want.
+It loops the two main characters back together, most likely for the last time, among others to whom they cannot show their desire.
 So they stare at each other, sharing a secret, one only they know, and you, the viewer.
 Then they walk away from each other forever.

 It’s because of this misdirection, catching me off guard, that I felt pause.

-For what felt like yet another movie, this bittersweet, unexpected ending is, in my view, what made the film.
+For what seemed like just another movie, this bittersweet, unexpected ending is, in my view, what made the film.

 And after the credits roll, I close my laptop, lie there, then reach for my phone, ready to look at shorts, then think:

-And so many eat and consume and eat and consume, only to never ever feel full.
+And so you eat and consume and eat and consume, only to never, ever feel full.

 Or so I think,